italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

     8. It MUST check that the Request Object is not expired, checking the ``exp`` claim.
     9. It MUST check that the Request Object was issued in a previous time than the value exposed in the ``iat`` claim.
 It SHOULD reject the request if the ``iat`` claim is far from the current time (:rfc:`9126`) of more than `5` minutes.
     10. It MUST check that the ``jti`` claim in the Request Object has not been used before by the Wallet Instance identified by the ``client_id``.
 This allows the PID/(Q)EAA Provider to mitigate replay attacks (:rfc:`7519`).
-    11. It MUST validate the ``client_assertion`` parameter based on Sections 4.1 and 4.2 of [`oauth-attestation-draft <https://vcstuff.github.io/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.html>`_].
+    11. It MUST validate the ``OAuth-Client-Attestation`` parameter based on Section 4 of [`oauth-attestation-draft <https://datatracker.ietf.org/doc/draft-ietf-oauth-attestation-based-client-auth/>`_].

 Below a non-normative example of the PAR.